Mart Dijkstra

-Mart Dijkstra (born 10 August 1990) is a Dutch professional footballer who plays as a midfielder for Harkemase Boys.
+Mart Dijkstra (born 10 August 1990) is a Dutch retired footballer who plays as a midfielder.

 Club career

 He started his senior career with Harkemase Boys and then moved to SC Cambuur, whom he left in 2015 after four years with the club.
 In summer 2017, Dijkstra was snapped up by NEC.
 He returned to his first club Harkemase Boys in October 2020.
+He announced his retirement in February 2026.